 What is Sabudna Khichdi

 In India, Sabudana Khichdi is easily one of the most popular fasting recipes, especially during Navratri.
-As a fasting meal, my mom usually skips the curry leaves and cilantro, which add signature flavor and extra nutrition when included for non-fasting meals.
+As a fasting meal, my mom usually skips the curry leaves and cilantro, which add signature flavor and extra nutrition when included in non-fasting meals.
 Sabudana Khichdi is also a super satisfying one-pot family meal that you can serve anytime.
 Many of my friends also add veggies like diced carrots and peas, so if you want to up the veggies in this dish, go for it!

 What is Sabudana